onqtam/headjack/docs/why/SYSTEM.md

 > "do not go gentle into that good night" - quote

 > "Antifragility is beyond resilience or robustness.
 The resilient resists shocks and stays the same; the antifragile gets better." - [Nassim Nicholas Taleb](https://www.goodreads.com/quotes/897104-antifragility-is-beyond-resilience-or-robustness-the-resilient-resists-shocks)

+> "In the long run it is far more dangerous to adhere to illusion than to face what the actual fact is." - [David Bohm](https://www.goodreads.com/quotes/8210818-in-the-long-run-it-is-far-more-dangerous-to)

+> "If something cannot go on forever, it will stop." - [Herbert Stein](https://www.goodreads.com/quotes/467811-if-something-cannot-go-on-forever-it-will-stop)